 Day 2: ATV Quad Family Tour (Split Day Trip)

 Today is reserved for an exciting half-day (and kid-friendly) ATV tour of the Dalmatian hinterland beyond Split.
-You'll meet your guide for a brief introductory lesson before setting off to traverse over 25 miles (40 km) of gravel roads, seemingly endless fields along the Cetina river and the zagora.
+You'll meet your guide for a brief introductory lesson before setting off to traverse over 25 miles (40 km) of gravel roads and seemingly endless fields along the River Cetina and the zagora.
 Take in the stunning scenery from the vantage of your personal ATV, stopping for a refreshing swim in the river as the mood strikes.
-The region is rich with archaeological finds from antiquity up to the Middle Ages providing insight into Croatia's fascinating past.
+The region is rich with archaeological finds from antiquity up to the Middle Ages, providing insight into Croatia's fascinating past.

-If there's interest, you can also opt for a traditional BBQ lunch set along the river to further add to a pretty perfect day.
+If there's interest, you can also opt for a traditional barbecue lunch set along the river to further add to a pretty perfect day.

-Day 3: Krka National Park with the Family (Split Day Trip)
+Day 3: Drive to Krka National Park with the Family (Split Day Trip)

 Prepare for an unforgettable day trip to nearby Krka National Park, one of Croatia's top-rated parks.
 You'll make the drive this morning to Skradin at the entrance to the park.
 With seven waterfalls—the largest and most impressive being Skradinski Buk—Krka National Park is home to a network of striking waterfalls.
 The Krka River, another highlight of the park, carves through the limestone and creates a spectacular canyon on its 44-mile journey (70 km) from the foothills of the Dinaric Alps to Šibenik.